 This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from remote education, whilst:

-• School is partially closed due to a National or Local lockdown
+• School is partially or fully closed, for a considerable length of time, due to: a National or Local lockdown or unforeseen circumstances.

+Any child learning remotely, has to be registered with daily communication with school.
 A pupil’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.
+Our school would prioritise English and Maths, as well as provide learning opportunities for Science and foundation subjects, through the Oak National Academy – recommended by the government.

 • Talk for Writing (T4W) planned sequence and activities bespoke to the teachers plans with the current story being learnt in class or a Talk for Writing Booklet – a sequence of work based on the T4W process